aahill/quickstart-templates/template-quickstart-csharp.md

 ...
 ```

-From the project directory, open the Program.cs file in your preferred editor or IDE.
+From the project directory, open the *program.cs* file in your preferred editor or IDE.
 Add the following `using` directives:

 ```csharp
 using ...
 using ...
 ```

-In the application's `main()` method, create variables for your resource's Azure location, and your key as an environment variable.
-If you created the environment variable after the application is launched, the editor, IDE, or shell running it will need to be closed and reloaded to access the variable.
-The methods will be created later.
+In the application's `Main` method, create variables for your resource's Azure location and key as environment variables.
+If you created the environment variable after you launched the application, you will need to close and reopen the editor, IDE, or shell running it to access the variable.
+You will define the methods later.

 ```csharp
 static void Main(string[] args){